-The Architecture and Plans Directorate works to reduce the risk of nuclear terrorism by strengthening efforts to detect radiological and nuclear materials that are out of regulatory control.
+The Architecture and Plans Directorate works to reduce the risk of nuclear terrorism by strengthening efforts to detect nuclear and other radioactive materials that are out of regulatory control.
 The directorate is responsible for analyzing nuclear detection capabilities, developing programs to address gaps in detection capabilities, reporting on progress, building interagency partnerships, and crafting plans and guidance for improving detection efforts and planning both domestically and internationally.

 To support its mission, the directorate supports studies and analyses which help:

 - Formulate effective plans for reducing the risk of radiological and nuclear attacks;